Kristin J. Forbes

 MIT Sloan School of Management 100 Main Street, Room E62-416 Cambridge, MA 02142 USA Work Phone: (617) 253-8996 Fax: (617) 452-3172 Email: email@example.com Web Page: http://web.mit.edu/~kjforbes/www Assistant: Jessica Anderson Phone: 617-253-6679 Fax: 617-452-3172 Email: firstname.lastname@example.org

 Kristin Forbes is the Jerome and Dorothy Lemelson Professor of Management and Global Economics at MIT’s Sloan School of Management.
-She has regularly rotated between academia and economic policy positions.
-From 2003 to 2005 Forbes served as a Member of the White House’s Council of Economic Advisers (where she was the youngest person to ever hold this position) and she is currently a Member of the Governor’s Council of Economic Advisers for the State of Massachusetts.
+In 2014 she also became an External Member of the Monetary Policy Committee for the Bank of England.
+This dual role continues her tradition of using her academic background to inform her role in senior policy positions.
+From 2003 to 2005 Forbes served as a Member of the White House’s Council of Economic Advisers (where she was the youngest person to ever hold this position).
 From 2001-2002 she worked in the U.S. Treasury Department as the Deputy Assistant Secretary of Quantitative Policy Analysis, Latin American and Caribbean Nations.
+She also was a Member of the Governor’s Council of Economic Advisers for the State of Massachusetts from 2009-2014.

 Expertise: International Finance, International Economics, Macroeconomics, Contagion, Financial Crises, Capital Flows, Capital Controls, Macroprudential Regulation.